hamiltonjim/complex/README.md

 any arbitrary power)
 - `reciprocal(): Complex` (returns 1 / this)
 - `equals(other: Any?): Boolean` (returns true
-if other is Complex and close to this; written in terms of close(other: Complex): Boolean)
+if other is Complex and close to the receiver; or if other is a Number, the reciever isReal, and other is close to the receiver.
+Written in terms of close(other: Complex): Boolean)
 - expI`Theta(theta: Double): Complex` (leaning on
 Euler's formula, returns cos(theta) + j * sin(theta))